BoubacarDiene/mosquitto-security/README.md

 One purpose of this project is to show how to use [mosquitto](https://mosquitto.org/).

-With the provided Dockerfile and sample codes, one can easily set up a working environment to start testing mosquitto and quickly prototyping solutions.
+With the provided Dockerfile and sample codes, one can easily set up a working environment to start testing mosquitto and quickly prototyping solutions (Test the C API instead of using mosquitto_sub/_pub tools, ...).

 However, the main purpose is to experiment security mechanisms which can allow to authenticate clients and/or secure communication between clients and the broker.